 Truly, she did not belong here, and she knew it.

 And so did you.

+Her eyes were but one clue that gave her away.
 Red and shining, like you only saw on your trips to the infirmary.

+There ears, though?
 Those were a dead giveaway.

 Though hardly as worn or crumpled as the kindly nurse's could be, the floppy ears sprouting out of that head of blue hair were unmistakable, and left little doubt in your mind as to who and what you were looking at.

+No mere rabbit, of course.
 Not one from this place, but from the other place.

+A place so similar, and yet so vastly different from the one you knew.
 A place where for the lofty and powerful, who look down upon those outside with disdain, convinced of their own superiority.